chinapedia/wikipedia.abstract.en/Page/Surfing.md

 Equipment

-Waxing_a_surfboard.jpg a surfboard|alt=Photo of woman bent over surfboard rubbing bar of solid wax against the board with palm trees and ocean in background]] Surf_Leash.JPG|alt=Photo of plastic cord attached to surfboard and velcroed around surfer's ankle]]
+a surfboard|alt=Photo of woman bent over surfboard rubbing bar of solid wax against the board with palm trees and ocean in background]] |alt=Photo of plastic cord attached to surfboard and velcroed around surfer's ankle]]

 Surfing can be done on various equipment, including surfboards, longboards, Stand Up Paddle boards (SUP's), bodyboards, wave skis, skimboards, kneeboards, surf mats and macca's trays.
 Surfboards were originally made of solid wood and were large and heavy (often up to long and having a mass of ).
 Lighter balsa wood surfboards (first made in the late 1940s and early 1950s) were a significant improvement, not only in portability, but also in increasing maneuverability.